 The Kibbutz program is a unique opportunity for campers to experience greater independence and responsibility.
 They enjoy what feels like a partial overnight camp experience within Grossman.

 Kibbutz campers are no longer separated into bunks.
 Rather, they form one special community and have the opportunity to sleep at camp two nights each week (only one night weeks 1 and 2), help cook their own meals, handle daily work assignments and participate in community service projects.
 They also participate in all camp activities, including Maccabiah.
 In addition, Kibbutz campers enjoy special off-site trips during both day and evening hours.
 Informal learning about Israel comes naturally as part of the Kibbutz Grossman lifestyle.

 Counselor in Training (boys and girls, grade 10)

 The Grossman Camp Counselor in Training (CIT) program prepares high school students for counselor positions.
 More than 50% of CITs are eventually hired to become counselors.
-CITs participate in their own recreational and non-recreational activities, skill sessions, discussion groups and overnights.
+CITs participate in their own recreational and non-recreational activities, skill-building sessions, discussion groups and overnights.
 With guidance from our CIT Director, they are assigned to supervised work with a group of campers or at a specialty activity.
 CITs are able to fulfill community service commitments for school.